Verschiedene Aufnahmemethoden = unterschiedliche Wirkungen

 Introduction: Same active ingredient, different route – different effect

 Whether cannabis is dissolved in butter, oil, sugar, or alcohol makes a huge difference.
 The route THC and other cannabinoids take through the body determines how quickly, how strong, and how long they take effect.
-While edibles pass through the digestive tract, tinctures or lozenges often enter the bloodstream directly through the oral mucosa—bypassing the liver.
-The result: a completely different effect profile.
+While edibles pass through the digestive tract, tinctures or lozenges often enter the bloodstream directly through the oral mucosa—partially bypassing the liver.
+The result: a different effect profile.

 Fat, alcohol or sugar – what's the difference?

 Cannabinoids like THC and CBD are fat-soluble , not water-soluble.
-For the body to absorb them, they must be bound to a suitable carrier medium – e.g., fat, alcohol, or sugar.
-Each medium influences how and where absorption takes place.
+For the body to absorb them, they must be bound to a suitable carrier medium – e.g., fat or (in solutions) alcohol; in the case of syrups/candies, oral absorption also plays a role.

 Fat-based intake (butter, oil, cream)

 With traditional edibles, absorption occurs via the gastrointestinal tract.
-The THC is absorbed through the intestinal wall, reaches the liver , and is converted there to 11-hydroxy-THC – the more physically potent form.
+The THC is absorbed, reaches the liver , and is converted there to 11-hydroxy-THC – which often has a stronger and longer-lasting effect on the body.

 • Advantages: Long-lasting, stable effect